 Before we go into the details, here’s one point.
 In most cases, a solar panel system will reduce your electricity bill but the exact amount will vary depending on your conditions.

-In 2019, the average monthly electricity bill in the US was $115.
+Back in 2022, the average monthly electricity bill in the US was $137, up by 13% from the year before.
 Using solar panels of the right capacity can bring down this bill by around 80%.

 If that’s not happening, there can be multiple reasons.